-Session Descriptions Social Studies Standards Other Standards (Please specify) Common Core ELA Session One: Finding Your Future In this session, students are introduced to the Design for Delight innovation model and how to use it for career planning.
+Session Descriptions Financial Literacy Standards Career Connections Framework Common Core ELA Session One: Finding Your Future In this session, students are introduced to the Design for Delight innovation model and how to use it for career planning.
 They examine career options and pathways in relation to their skills and interests, to allow them to choose potential occupations to explore.
-Students will: Identify the three Design for Delight innovation principles Correlate the Design for Delight innovation principles to the development of a personal career plan Explain career clusters and their relationship to career pathways, industries, and careers Reading for Informational Text 9-10 RI.1,2,4,6 11-12 RI 2,4,8 Speaking and Listening 9-12 SL.1,2 Writing 9-12 W.7 Language 9-12 L. 1-4 Session Two: Career Exploration & Informational Interviews In this session, students work with a partner to explore their top three career choices and explain how they made their selections.
+Students will: Identify the three Design for Delight innovation principles Correlate the Design for Delight innovation principles to the development of a personal career plan Explain career clusters and their relationship to career pathways, industries, and careers 2.
+Financial responsibility involves life-long decision-making strategies which include consideration of alternatives and consequences.
+3. Competencies (knowledge and skills), commitment (motivation and enthusiasm), competition (globalization and automation), training, work ethic, abilities and attitude are all factors impacting one's earning potential and employability.
+Students continue career exploration while focusing on career planning.
+Reading for Informational Text 9-10 RI.1,2,4,6 11-12 RI 2,4,8 Speaking and Listening 9-12 SL.1,2 Writing 9-12 W.7 Language 9-12 L.1-4 Session Two: Career Exploration & Informational Interviews In this session, students work with a partner to explore their top three career choices and explain how they made their selections.
 They learn what an informational interview is and how to conduct one with a professional contact to learn more about a career of interest, and they prepare for a site visit.
-Students will: • Analyze which career options most closely relate to their interests, strengths, and skills • Describe informational interviews and their relevancy to personal career exploration • Develop questions for informational interviews to identify preferable careers • Practice positive interview techniques and etiquette • Research local individuals working in preferable careers (optional) Reading for Informational Text 9-10 RI.
+Students will: Analyze which career options most closely relate to their interests, strengths, and skills Describe informational interviews and their relevancy to personal career exploration Develop questions for informational interviews to identify preferable careers Practice positive interview techniques and etiquette Research local individuals working in preferable careers (optional) Craft a personal elevator pitch (optional) 3.
+Competencies (knowledge and skills), commitment (motivation and enthusiasm), competition (globalization and automation), training, work ethic, abilities and attitude are all factors impacting one's earning potential and employability.
+4. Income sources include job earnings and benefits, entrepreneurship, saving and investment earnings, government payments, grants, inheritances, etc. Workers can experience dramatic income dips and spikes from month to month.
+Students continue career exploration while focusing on career planning.
+Reading for Informational Text 9-10 RI.
 1,2,4 11-12 RI.
 2,4 Speaking and Listening 9-12 SL.1-6 Writing 9-12 W. 4,6 Language 9-12 L. 1-6

-JA Job Shadow Blended
+JA Job Shadow